Tennis Elbow Exercises

 Tennis elbow is a condition brought about by strained, swollen and irritated tendons.
-Most people don’t realize that they don’t need to be participating in a high endurance activity or be lifting anything heavy to get it.
+Most people don’t realize that they can tennis elbow by doing simple everyday movements and they don’t need to be participating in a high endurance activities or be lifting anything heavy to get it.

 Tennis elbow is almost never an acute injury.
 It takes some time to develop and for most people by the time they realize that they have this condition, it has already progressed to the chronic stage.

 The longer you wait to seek treatment the longer your recovery can take.